Ineos

-Ineos Group Limited is a British multinational conglomerate headquartered and registered in London.
+Ineos Group Limited (/ˈɪniːjɒs/; IN-ee-yos) is a British multinational conglomerate headquartered and registered in London.
 As of 2025, it was the ninth largest chemical company in the world, with additional operations in fuel, packaging and food, construction, automotive, pharmaceuticals, textiles, and professional sports.
 Ineos is organised into about 20 standalone business units, each with its own board and operating almost entirely independently, although founder Jim Ratcliffe, who owns a controlling interest, and his associates, who collectively own a minority share, sit on their boards occasionally.

 Name

 Ineos is derived from INspec Ethylene Oxide and Specialities, a previous name of the business.
 It is also named after Eos, the Greek goddess of dawn, and "neos" is Greek for something new and innovative.
 As well as being an acronym, Ineos states its name represents the "dawn of something new and innovative".

 History

 Part of the Grangemouth petrochemical plant in Scotland; the site has been an oil refinery since 1924.